AyanoNK/the-batch-rag/README.md

 ### Scrapping

-- [ ] Create a scrapper to get the data from The Batch
+- [x] Create a scrapper to get the data from The Batch
-- [ ] Expose the scrapper as an interface

 ### Embedding